Restoration Undertaken On All Antique Clock Movements And Cases

-Up to the end of the Elizabethan era there were scarcely any English clock makers..
-Practically all the clocks and watches used in Britain were made abroad or by foreign workmen who had settled in this country.
-These people used the techniques and design of the countries from which may have originated, a lot of these people were French.
+Up until the end of the Elizabethan era there were scarcely any English clock makers.
+Nearly all the clocks used in England were made abroad or by foreign European settlers.
+These workers brought with them the techniques and designs from the countries of which they had once inhabited.
+Many of these workers were French.

-At the beginning of the 17th century the first truly English style began to emerge, it was a weight clock based on the Gothic wall clock found in Europe but included a large proportion of brass in the movement while the Gothic clocks were made of iron and the external finish consisted of brass instead of sheet iron decorated with paint.
+It wasn't until the beginning of the 17th century that the first truly English clock style began to emerge.
+It was a weight clock, based on the Gothic wall clock found in Europe.
+The major difference between the two was that a large proportion of brass was included in the movement.
+The European Gothic clocks of this time were instead made of iron, and their external finish consisted of brass, instead of a sheet of iron decorated with paint.

-This type is generally known as the lantern clock the reason for this name is not certain, though there are many ideas as to why they were called lantern clocks.
-These original clocks were shorter than the Gothic wall clocks and had brass frets that would make the movement accessible for adjustment purposes.
-These clocks were rope driven and often had a weight with a slight indent in the top where lead shot could be added to make the clock run faster or slower.
+This type is generally known as the lantern clock.
+The reason for this name is not certain, though there are many ideas as to why they were called as such.
+These clocks were shorter than the Gothic wall clocks, and had brass frets that would make the movement accessible for adjustment purposes.
+They were rope driven, and often had a weight with a slight indent at the top, where lead shot could be added to make the clock run faster or slower.

-Around 1657 with the application of the pendulum to the clock work, lantern clocks were also made with pendulums.
-The early pendulums were very short and they were used with a verge escapement.
-After the invention of the anchor escapement long pendulums were used and these early clocks hung on the wall by a wooden bracket or two metal prongs.
+Around 1657, with the addition of the pendulum to clock work, lantern clocks followed suit, and were also made with pendulums.
+These early pendulums were short and were used with a verge escapement.
+After the invention of the anchor escapement, longer pendulums were made, and these early clocks were hung on the wall by a wooden bracket or two metal prongs.

-Lantern clocks were originally meant to stand on a bracket on the wall.
-These clocks have nearly always been converted in some way, generally with the escapement being changed.
-We are more than willing to revert converted escapements to there original crown wheel verge escapements.
+Lantern clocks were originally meant to stand on a bracket on the wall although these clocks have mostly been converted in some way, generally with the escapement being changed.
+We are more than willing to revert converted escapements to their original crown wheel verge escapements.

-We are able to recast any missing parts including brass side frets etc.
+We are also able to recast any missing parts including brass side frets, etc.

-French movements where fitted into all sorts of cases from particularly fine French porcelain case to a black slate clock case.
+French movements were fitted into all sorts of cases, from particularly fine French porcelain cases, to black slate clock cases.

-That has of course changed and some of these black clocks now are highly sought-after with their fine French movements.
+That of course has now changed, and some of these black clocks are highly sought after with their especially fine French movements.

 The English fusee

-Below in the photograph you can see a very fine drop dial fusee clock by Charles Frodsham, unfortunately this had fallen off the wall and completely smashed.
+In this photograph below, you can see a very fine drop dial fusee clock by Charles Frodsham.
+Unfortunately, this had fallen off of the wall and was completely broken.

 Please contact us regarding any clock